secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 #### Password Hashing

-With the help of key derivation we can derive a password out of a given plaintext.
+With the help of of a hash algorithm we can hash a given plaintext.
+This can be advantageous e.g. for password storage.

 Expected input parameters by cryptography users:

 - plaintext
 - hash-algorithm

-Expected output: derived password.
+Expected output: hash.

 Possible secure usage: